The Process

 • Explore debt relief solutions – debt consolidation loan, debt repayment program, consumer proposal or bankruptcy

-• Meet with the trustee to sign statutory documents which are then filed with Industry Canada
+• Meet with the Trustee to sign statutory documents which are then filed with the Office of the Superintendent of Bankruptcy

-• Stay of proceedings enacted which stops creditor collection proceedings and wage garnishments
+• A stay of proceedings is enacted which stops creditor collection calls and wage garnishments

 • Creditors have 45 days to vote on the proposal terms

-• The majority of creditors voting must vote to accept terms or a meeting of creditors is called to negotiate acceptable terms
+• The majority of creditors voting must vote to accept terms of your proposal or a meeting of creditors is called to negotiate acceptable terms

 • Court approval in 15 days from creditor acceptance